-I still won't choose to drink it by the gallon, but it was pretty good after I didn't have to worry about the salmonella factor.
+I still won't choose to drink it by the gallon, but it was pretty good.

 This is still very creamy and rich like I remember regular eggnog to be, and this is definitely not a “skinny” or “healthified” version.
 I'm not even sure if that's possible to make.

 I did slightly decrease the amount of sugar from the original recipe, and I also didn't have cloves as they called for.
 So if it's not sweet enough or spicy enough for you, add more sugar or cloves.

 Since I was making this eggnog mostly to use in a different recipe, I did not add rum or other alcohol to this.
 If you want to add it in, the proportion for this 6-servings was 1 and 1/4 cups rum.